erjosito/ansible-azure-lab/README.md

 resource\_groups=ansiblelab
 ```

-**Step 4.** Now you can do again the reachability test with &quot;ping&quot;, and verify that only the provisioning VM (the only VM in our resource group) is tested.
+**Step 4.** Now you can do again the reachability test with 'ping', and verify that only the provisioning VM (the only VM in our resource group) is tested.
 ```
 ansible -i ./ansible/contrib/inventory/azure\_rm.py all -m ping
 ```
 **Step 5.** You can actually do much more with ansible, such as running any command on all the VMs returned by the dynamic inventory script, in this case `/bin/uname -a`
 ```
-ansible -i ./azure\_rm.py all -m shell -a &quot;/bin/uname -a&quot;
+ansible -i ./azure\_rm.py all -m shell -a '/bin/uname -a'
 ```
 # Lab 5: Creating a VM using an Ansible Playbook